Snowflyt/megaprint.hpp/README.md

 - `level` is available in `inspect_method_options`, indicating the current depth of the object being inspected.
 - `ancestors` is available in `inspect_method_options`, which is an array of the ancestors of the current value.
 This is useful for detecting circular references.
 - An object named `c` is available in `inspect_method_options`, containing functions to colorize strings using ANSI colors.
 These functions are similar to the JavaScript library [chalk](https://github.com/chalk/chalk), such as `c.bold`, `c.cyan`, and so on, as well as `c.number`, `c.special`, etc., which are aliases for corresponding styles in the `styles` option.
 Note that when `colors` is `false`, all color functions are no-op functions that return the input string unchanged.
+- A struct `n` with node manipulation functions is available in `inspect_method_options`, which contains the same functions as the `mp::node` namespace, such as `n.text`, `n.sequence`, `n.between`, etc. This allows you to build nodes without needing to include the `megaprint.hpp` header in your code.

 **megaprint** automatically handles `level` increment in `expand`, and internally triggers a signal to stop recursion when `level` exceeds `depth`, so you don't need to worry about it.
 Circular references are also automatically detected — the current value is added to the `ancestors` array, and the `ref` property of each node returned is set to its type name and value to detect circular references.
 As shown earlier, since the tree of nodes is built in two stages, indentation and line breaking are handled by `between`, so you don't need to worry about those either.